wulib-wustl-edu/wulib-wustl-edu.github.io/git.md

 Problems:

-1. If computer is corrupted, damaged, taken by wolves, or the project folder was simply deleted; the remote repository is a great backup solution for your code
+1. If computer is corrupted, damaged, taken by wolves, or the project folder was simply deleted, your content would be lost; the remote repository is a great backup solution for your code
 2. Not easy to share your code and collaborate with others; the remote repository and git allow us to easily share our code and collaborate